Visualizing healthcare system dynamics in biomedical big data

 - Time Period - Weekday (day of the week, Sunday to Saturday)

 - Time Period - Month (month of the year, January to December)

 Launch an i2b2 instance with the HSD ontology in a new browser window/tab.
 Use the default username and password.
 The underlying data is the demo dataset that comes with the i2b2 software, available at http://www.i2b2.org.

-Our development website contains an expanded HSD ontology (e.g., "hour of the day") available here and an HSD "fact count" visualization plugin.
-However, the development website might be unavailable at times and will likely be different than our final software products.
+- Our development i2b2 HSD website contains an expanded HSD ontology (e.g., "hour of the day"), an HSD "fact count" visualization plugin, and an HSD laboratory test visualization plugin.

-Try our heatmap visualizations illustrating patient survival rates following a white blood cell (WBC) count laboratory test.
+- Try an example of our laboratory test heatmap visualization illustrating patient survival rates following a white blood cell (WBC) count laboratory test.
 Patients are grouped by the value of the test result as well as the time of day of the test, in either 24 one-hour blocks or 3 eight-hour blocks.

 Consistent with our Data Sharing Policy, we are pleased to share datasets that we have been using to develop and test our software.